Simplifying explicit subtyping coercions in a polymorphic calculus with effects: Overview

-Like in the running example, it is often the case (but not true in general!) that each parameter is either positive or negative and that constraints are of the form $X^- \le Y^+$ (we are going to omit writing the coercion if we shall be interested only in the subtyping relation between the types).
+As in this example, it is often the case that each parameter is either positive or negative and that constraints are of the form $X^- \le Y^+$, however that does not hold in general!